 - Tax number (codice fiscale)

 Choose from either a permanent contract at a fixed monthly rate, or a rechargeable/pay as you go one where the phone card must be regularly recharged with additional credit.
-Additional credit vouchers (richariche) can be purchased from grocery stores, tobacconists and magazine shops; sometimes they are in the form of scratch-off cards.
-Credit can also be purchased through ATMs, the service provider’s website, customer service phone line or in their phone shops.
+Additional credit vouchers (ricariche) can be purchased at tobacco and magazine shops; sometimes they are in the form of scratch-off cards, but most of the times you will be asked for the phone number you want to recharge.
+Credit can also be purchased online, via service provider’s website or app, customer service phone line or in their phone shops.

-The Internet service market in Italy remains dominated by the operator Telecom Italia (Alice), however the providers are numerous.
+The Internet service market in Italy remains dominated by the operator Telecom Italia (TIM), however the providers are numerous.
 Among them are: